Topics Map > ITS > AV

 3 Wireless Reset: Complete and Inactive After 10 seconds, you will hear a beep from the AMX Panel.
 This indicates that the reset is complete, and you can attempt to connect your device again.
 The reset button will retrieve its default display, as shown on the left

-Sound system:
+Sound Controls:

-Mic Volume Control System
+Mic Volume Input Volume

-Turning off the AMX system:
+Turning off the AMX System:

-To When finished in the room, please turn off the AMX system by finding the "System Off" button in the bottom right-hand corner of the AV Touch Panel.
+When finished in the room, please turn off the AMX system by finding the "System Off" button in the bottom right-hand corner of the AV Touch Panel.
 When you touch the button you'll be taken to a confirmation page.
 Select "Yes" on the confirmation page and you should see the image below.
 The system will now shut down.

 k